 Bees don’t just make honey in hives; they perform a vital job that helps continue the life cycle of plants and crops.

 As bees flit from flower to flower searching for nectar to feed on, their bodies pick up grains of pollen from one plant and transfer them to the reproductive parts of another.

-Just follow the six steps below to create your bee street.
+Follow the four simple steps below to create your very own bee street.

 Get together with your friends and family and draw up a plan of action.
-Work out how many packets of seeds you’ve got left over and can give to your neighbours.
 Give your bee street a name such as the ‘Hill Street Bees’.

 Knock on your neighbours’ doors and find out if they’d like to get involved.
 Take an adult with you if you’re under 18.

 Remember that you don’t need a big space in which to sow your seeds.
 Even a flower pot on a doorstep will help as long as it gets some sunshine.